 Implementation under the Work Health and Safety Act 2011 and the Regulation 2011

-In practice, Stuartholme’s commitment to protecting Workers and Other Persons against harm to their health and safety means that it will implement the following measures in line with the Work Health and Safety Act and the Regulation:
+In practice, Stuartholme’s commitment to protecting Workers and Other Persons against harm to their health and safety means that it will implement the following measures in line with the Work Health and Safety Act 2011 and the Work Health and Safety Regulation 2011:

 A risk management process

-Provide information, training, instruction and supervision
+Provide annual information, training, instruction and supervision

-Provide a process for consultation, cooperation and issue resolution
+Provide a process for consultation, cooperation and issue resolution (as described by the Dispute Resolution and Complaints policy).

-Further details of these measures is provided below.
+Further details of these measures are provided below.

 Risk management process